Bhupesh-aher/MovieGPT/README.md

     - Users can mix and match genres, and the AI will generate movie/series recommendations based on their input.
     - These movie names are then used to fetch detailed information from the **TMDB API** (cover images, descriptions, ratings, etc.).
 - **Movie Trailers**:
-    - Background movie trailers continuously play, providing an immersive visual experience, just like Netflix.
+    - Background movie trailers continuously play, providing an immersive visual experience, just like OTP platforms.
 - **Multiple Movie Categories**:
     - Movies and series are categorized under **Recommended**, **Upcoming**, **Action**, and more.
     - Data is fetched from the **TMDB API**, which provides up-to-date movie information and trailers.